blazingdrummer/BakedModpack/README.md

   - removed FixedSplitscreen
     - menu is slightly buggy now, but usable
     - can still be installed separately
-    - [x] edit changelog to reflect this
   - removed SavedGames
     - waiting on compatibility update
-    - still think it caused lunar drop rate to reset; no proof of this
+    - think it causes lunar drop rate to reset; no proof of this, not sure where the value is stored
   - removed NetLib
   - removed VanillaTweaks
   - removed PlayableSora